nilotpal-n7/iitgHABapp/README.md

 An Official platform being made for IIT Guwahati residents to improve their living experience in campus.

 This app helps students to put a complaint about issues faced in hostel.
-It also has a mess card system which enables swift authentication for mess purposes.
+It also has a mess card system which enables swift authentication for mess related purposes.

 ---

 ## 📱 UI of the Application

 > All UI mock-ups, prototypes, designs were created in Figma.

 <div align="center">
   <img src="./readme-assets/boardingscreen.png" width="24%" alt="Mockup 1"/>